logicbrush/silverstripe-herocontent/README.md

 Installation of this module will add a `Hero content` tab to all of your pages wihin the CMS.
-Here, you can select a background image and set up zero or more "slides" that will cycle through using Slick.js.
+Here, you can select a background image and set up zero or more "slides" that will rotate through using Slick.js.
+Each slide consists of an image and a block of HTML content.
+You can configure how these are rendered in your theme's template files.

-Add `$HeroImage` in your template file to reference the hero background image.
-We generally like to add this to our `body` tag, often with a transparent overlay.
-That way it will appear behind all content on the page, not just any slides.
-You could alternatively apply it to a containing `div`.
+Add `$HeroImage` or `$HeroImage.URL` in your template file to reference the hero background image.
+We frequently like to add it with inline CSS to our `body` tag, usually with a transparent overlay and `background-size: cover` and `background-attachment: fixed`.
+That way it will appear behind all content on the page and stick to the top of the browser window.
+You could alternatively apply it to an independent `div`.

 Use `$HeroContent` in your template to render your slides.
-If you wish, you can copy and and adjust the `Slides.ss` template file into your theme.
+If you wish, you can copy the `Slides.ss` template file into your theme and modify to your liking.
+You can place this either above or below your regular `$Content` as you like.
+Or, you can leave it out entirely if you don't need rotating content.